Google Fiber Privacy Notice

 If you are a California resident, you can request access to categories or specific pieces of information collected, used and disclosed by Google Fiber, or request deletion of your personal information, by calling (866) 777-7550 or clicking here.
 The online form details the pieces of information needed to verify your identity.
 If an authorized agent submits a request on your behalf, we may confirm the request and your identity directly with you unless they demonstrate they have a power of attorney.
 If you have any questions or concerns regarding our practices, please contact us.

-Please note, if you are looking to make a request for access or deletion for other Google products or related Webpass service, please use the following resources:
+Please note, if you are looking to make a request for access or deletion for other Google products or for Google Fiber Webpass service, please use the following resources: